Skip to main content

 So every weekend one can experience again - condensed into a very short period of time - the "highs" and lows" associated with a primitive battle for victory (that in many ways encapsulates the journey of life itself).

-Sport therefore has this remarkable capacity to ground experience in this most basic search for emotional meaning.
-This is then directly related to kinisthetic intelligence displayed on the field of play which strictly operates at the most instinctive level of personality.
+Sport therefore has the remarkable capacity to ground experience in the most basic search for emotional meaning.
+This is then directly related to kinesthetic intelligence displayed on the field of play which strictly operates at the most instinctive level of personality.

 So in many ways, the following of team sports acts to provide that immanent dimension of experience - in the desire for immediate felt experience - that so often seems greatly missing from conventional spiritual life.